乳腺癌

 摘要

-Hormone receptor-positive (HR+)/human epidermal growth factor receptor 2-negative (HER2-) breast cancer, the most common type of breast cancer, is facing challenges such as endocrine therapy resistance and distant relapse.
+Treatment for hormone receptor-positive/human epidermal growth factor receptor 2-negative (HR+/HER2-) breast cancer, the most common type of breast cancer, has faced challenges such as endocrine therapy resistance and distant relapse.
 Immunotherapy has shown progress in treating triple-negative breast cancer, but immunological research on HR+/HER2- breast cancer is still in its early stages.
-Here, we performed a multi-omics analysis of a large cohort of HR+/HER2- breast cancer patients (n = 351) and revealed that HR+/HER2- breast cancer possessed a highly heterogeneous tumor immune microenvironment.
-Notably, the immunological heterogeneity of HR+/HER2- breast cancer was related to MAP3K1 mutation and we validated experimentally that MAP3K1 mutation could attenuate CD8+ T cell-mediated antitumor immunity.
-Mechanistically, MAP3K1 mutation suppressed MHC-I-mediated tumor antigen presentation through promoting the degradation of antigen peptide transporter 1/2 (TAP1/2) mRNAs, thereby driving tumor immune escape.
-In preclinical models, the postbiotics tyramine could reverse the MAP3K1 mutation-induced MHC-I reduction, thereby augmenting the efficacy of immunotherapy.
-Collectively, our study identified the vital biomarker driving the immunological heterogeneity of HR+/HER2- breast cancer and elucidated the underlying molecular mechanisms, which provided the promise of tyramine as a novel therapeutic strategy to enhance the efficacy of immunotherapy.
+Here, we performed a multi-omics analysis of a large cohort of patients with HR+/HER2- breast cancer (n = 351) and revealed that HR+/HER2- breast cancer possessed a highly heterogeneous tumor immune microenvironment.
+Notably, the immunological heterogeneity of HR+/HER2- breast cancer was related to mitogen-activated protein kinase kinase kinase 1 (MAP3K1) mutation and we validated experimentally that a MAP3K1 mutation could attenuate CD8+ T cell-mediated antitumor immunity.
+Mechanistically, MAP3K1 mutation suppressed MHC-I-mediated tumor antigen presentation through promoting the degradation of antigen peptide transporter 1/2 (TAP1/2) mRNA, thereby driving tumor immune escape.
+In preclinical models, the postbiotic tyramine could reverse the MAP3K1 mutation-induced MHC-I reduction, thereby augmenting the efficacy of immunotherapy.
+Collectively, our study identified the vital biomarker driving the immunological heterogeneity of HR+/HER2- breast cancer and elucidated the underlying molecular mechanisms, which provided the promise of tyramine as what we believe to be a novel therapeutic strategy to enhance the efficacy of immunotherapy.

 科研通智能强力驱动